If you are interested in how to become an LPC in Georgia, we have compiled some helpful information for you.

 Though Georgia allows a candidate to work within substance abuse counseling without a Master’s degree, a Master’s degree will provide the candidate more opportunities for career advancement and higher potential for long-term credentialing.

-Future Counselor: For Georgia High School Student or High School Graduate
+Future LPC: For Georgia High School Student or High School Graduate

 Your First Step: